 With a strong belief in servant leadership, Dr. Porter has served on numerous boards.
-She currently serves on the AARP board of directors, the Foster McGaw Committee of the American Hospital Association, the High Value Healthcare Collaborative Board of Advisors, the Health Policy Issues Group and the Ohio State University Alumni (OSU) Association Board of Directors.
-She has served on the AARP National Policy Council, the World of Children Board of Directors, the Commission for Accreditation on Health Management Education, the National Center for Healthcare Leadership and Robert Wood Johnson Expert Panel on Public Health.
-She has been an examiner for the Malcolm Baldrige Award and has completed Intermountain Healthcare System’s Advanced Training Program.
+She currently serves on The Ohio State University Wexner Medical Center Board, the Foster McGaw Committee of the American Hospital Association and the High Value Healthcare Collaborative Advisory Board.
+She has served on the AARP Board of Directors, the AARP National Policy Council, The Ohio State University Alumni Association Board of Directors, the World of Children Board of Governors, the Commission on the Accreditation of Healthcare Management Education, and was a founding board member of the National Center for Healthcare Leadership.
+She has been an examiner for the Malcolm Baldrige National Quality Award.

-Dr. Porter is an active volunteer at the local level having served in leadership roles on the boards of organizations such as United Way, Big Sisters, Hospice Care of the Lowcountry and Raising a Reader.
-In recognition for her volunteer work, Dr. Porter has received the Mershon Award from OSUAA and the Alan Brass Leadership Award from the OSU Health Management Program.
+Dr. Porter is an active volunteer at the local level, having served in leadership roles on the boards of organizations such as United Way, Big Brothers Big Sisters, Hospice Care of the Lowcountry and Raising a Reader.
+In recognition of her leadership, Dr. Porter has received the Ralph Davenport Mershon Award from The Ohio State University Alumni Association and the Gaylord W. Anderson Leadership Award from the University of Minnesota School of Public Health.

 She is currently an adjunct professor at Ohio State, the University of Miami and the University of North Carolina at Chapel Hill.
 She is also faculty co-director of the Institute for Healthcare Improvement's Leading Quality Program and teaches in Harvard Medical School’s palliative care leadership program.

 Dr. Porter holds a Bachelor of Science and a Master of Health Administration from The Ohio State University, and an MBA and PhD in health care strategy from the University of Minnesota.
 She and her husband, Jim O’Sullivan, live in Hilton Head, South Carolina.